Evian-Chen/digital-system-design/README.md

 outputs its minimum SOP representation in PLA format using the Qunie-McCluskey algorithm followed by the Petrick Algorithm.
 Report the number of product terms and literals.

+## Digital System Design Project 3 – State Minimization
+In the sequential circuit, the time sequence of inputs, states, and outputs can be graphically represented in a state diagram, a.k.a. state transition graph (STG).
+In an STG, states are represented by circles/vertices, and the transitions between two states are indicated by directed lines/edges.
+According to the input condition, each directed line/edge originates at a "present state" and terminates at a "next state".
+Since the number of states is correlated with the number of required state flip-flops in a sequential circuit, minimizing the number of states could reduce the number of state flip-flops as well as hardware costs.
+In this project, your program reads a completely specified STG (i.e., STG without don't care conditions) in KISS format and outputs its minimum STG in KISS format and in pictorial DOT format.